Grant Recipients

 — Stephanie Clohesy, Founder & Donor

 The Iowa Women’s Foundation (IWF) is proud to partner with over 100 state-based organizations.
-Since 1994, $1.68 million has been awarded to 307 programs, benefitting thousands of women and girls in all 99 Iowa counties.
-Download our Grants at a Glance to see the projects we supported throughout the state of Iowa.
+Since 1994, over $2 million has been awarded to nearly 400 programs, benefitting thousands of women and girls in all 99 Iowa counties.

-Learn more about the projects we have funded for over 25 years.
-You can search by year, barrier, or keyword below.
+To learn more about the projects we have funded for over 25 years, you can search below or download our Grants at a Glance.

 Workforce Managers – Core Grant